jpwilliams/blog-mock/test.md

+/* Revival has a Philosophy page.

+The up-coming, dark-hearted MMORPG _Revival_ has a section of its website dedicated to the game's philosophy.
+This is probably the best thing since whatever the best thing was the last time I used this sentence.

+First off, _Revival_ is, as above, an MMORPG that's deep, man.  it's even got its own estate agents, [_Dunwich and Innsmouth_](https://www.revivalgame.com/store/housing).

+*/

 It feels as if there's a rising trend in game design whereby target audiences are identified, listened to and ditched; a good, sensible feature set is announced, followed by knee-jerk updates intended to appeal to the newer player.

 It's understandable; what _business_ would create a game that's exclusively played by a forever-diminishing group of people?
 I'm here to tell you that it's the _right_ one.